marinfotache/Database-Logic-in-Business-Applications/04_DB Logical Design__Denormalization/readme.txt

 3) In Oracle Data Modeler, go to `Preferences` -> `Data Modeler` and set first four directories on your main ODM directory.

-4) All the models are zipped (since they have large numbers of files).
+For each model of interest:

-Each model will be downloaded into the main ODM directory and unzipped.
+4) Downloaded the associated `.zip` file into the local main ODM directory and unzipped it.

-5) Alfter unzipping, open the model by choosing the .dmd file
+5) Alfter unzipping, open the model with Oracle Data Modeler by choosing the `.dmd` file